VoiSmart/pjsip-android-builder/README.md

 ### Prepare Environment

 1. Execute `./prepare-build-system`
-2. If everything goes well you should see all the compiled libraries (opus, openh264, openssl, bcg729) in the <b>output</b> folder.
+2. If everything goes well you should see all the compiled libraries (opus, openh264, openssl, bcg729) in the **output** folder.

 ## Build PJSIP

 After you have successfully set up everything, to build PJSIP execute `./build`

-The script is going to create a new folder inside the output named <b>pjsip-output-build</b> organized as follows:
+The script is going to create a new folder inside the output named **pjsip-output-build** organized as follows:

 ```none
 pjsip-output-build